 The Board of Directors (the “Board“) of Turtle Beach Corporation (the “Company“) is committed to the development of effective and transparent corporate governance practices and has adopted these Corporate Governance Principles and Guidelines to provide a framework for the Company’s governance (the “Guidelines”).
 The Board will periodically review these principles and other aspects of the Company’s governance as the Board deems necessary.

 Duties and Responsibilities of the Board of Directors

 The fundamental responsibility of the directors is to exercise their business judgment on matters of critical and long-term significance to the Company in furtherance of what they reasonably believe to be in the best interest of the Company and its shareholders.
-The Company’s business is conducted by its employees, managers and officers, under the direction of the Company’s chief executive officer (“Chief Executive Officer“) and the oversight of the Board, to enhance the long-term value of the Company for its shareholders.
+The Company’s business is conducted by its employees, managers and officers, under the direction of the Company’s chief executive officer (“Chief Executive Officer”) and the oversight of the Board, to enhance the long-term value of the Company for its shareholders.
 The Board monitors the performance of the Chief Executive Officer and the senior management team to gauge whether the long-term interests of the shareholders are being served.
-Toward that end, the Board shall, acting directly or through committees, oversee the business and affairs of the Company, including, but not limited to, having the following duties and responsibilities:
+Toward that end, the Board will, acting directly or through committees, oversee the business and affairs of the Company, including, but not limited to, the following duties and responsibilities:

 - Reviewing and approving, as appropriate, the Company’s mission, strategic plans, financial objectives, and major initiatives;

 - Overseeing the management of the Company’s business to evaluate whether the business is being managed in accordance with the Company’s mission, strategic plan, financial objectives and policies as developed by the Board, the Chief Executive Officer, and the senior management team;